HP Visualize C200, C240, C360

 Chipset

-- UTurn I/O adapter Runway to GSC bridge
+- HP UTurn I/O adapter Runway to GSC bridge

 - Symbios Logic 53C875 16-bit Ultra-Wide SCSI-2 controller